AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/archived/2025-01-06-css-naming-inconsistency/index.md

 ## It Could Be Worse

 I don't want you to get the wrong idea.
 CSS is a lovely language: It's a paintbrush that, in the right hands, can turn the blank canvas of the web into a beautiful work of art.
 (Or, in the wrong hands, an embarrassing mistake.)
 Sure, it's a bit rough around the edges, but those inconsistencies are just a natural consequence of a language that's had multiple contributors over decades—it's not perfect and probably never will be.
-However, I do hope that CSS won't _continue_ to introduce confusing terminology—there's already plenty of that to go around.
+However, I do hope that CSS won't _continue_ to introduce confusing terminology.